Arijit-Debnath111/Decision-Tree-hands-on-heart.csv-file/README.md

 the slope of the peak exercise ST segment number of major vessels (0-3) colored by flourosopy
 thal: 0 = normal; 1 = fixed defect; 2 = reversable defect

+#recall->tp / (tp + fn)
+#The recall is the measure of our model correctly identifying True Positives.
+#Thus, for all the customers who actually have heart disease, recall tells us how many we correctly identified as a heart patient.